 The plans for the SML are already finalized and have been approved by the Ministry of VROMI.
 However, these plans will be consulted on with the school community, since this plan approval process was completed over two (2) years ago and the plan are amendable to changes based on feedback and criteria derived from the applicable ESS.
+On September 13th 2022, a design amendment consultation meeting was held between the Catholic school board (SKOS), NRPB & the contracted design firm.
+During this consultations, the adjusted/amended design for the school was presented and approved by the stakeholders.
+Such changes were COVID 19 measures of wash basins in all classrooms, ajourning doors in each classroom, a shelter section etc,

 Development of the draft plans for the CLB has not yet started.
 The consultant is finalizing the assessment report along with a framework/policy document that will highlight government's vision.
 The program of requirements however is completed and will be used as part of the tender document for the design firm who will start the designs of the new CLB school.
-It is anticipated that the procurement process will start in the 1st quarter of 2022.
+It is anticipated that the procurement process will start in the 1st quarter of

 A proposed program of requirements for the library is also in its finalization phase with the consultant providing all relevant documents needed in the tender package for the design firm.
 When this is completed an internal review of the program of requirements will be conducted to make sure the project stays within budget.
-Design firm should go out for tender in the 1st quarter of 2021
+Design firm should go out for tender in the 1st quarter of 2022.